-The WAIT and STOP instructions put the MCU in low power-consumption standby modes.

-With the LVIPWR bit in the mask option register programmed to logic 1, the LVI module is active after a WAIT instruction.

-With the LVIRST bit in the mask option register programmed to logic 1, the LVI module can generate a reset and bring the MCU out of wait mode.

-With the LVISTOP and LVIPWR bits in the mask option register programmed to a logic 1, the LVI module will be active after a STOP instruction.
+Low-Power Mode es la The WAIT and STOP instructions put the MCU in low power-consumption standby modes.
+Wait Mode With the LVIPWR bit in the configuration register programmed to logic 1, the LVI module is active after a WAIT instruction.
+With the LVIRST bit in the configuration register programmed to logic 1, the LVI module can generate a reset and bring the MCU out of wait mode.
+Stop Mode With the LVISTOP and LVIPWR bits in the configuration register programmed to a logic 1, the LVI module will be active after a STOP instruction.
 Because CPU clocks are disabled during stop mode, the LVI trip must bypass the digital filter to generate a reset and bring the MCU out of stop.

-With the LVIPWR bit in the mask option register programmed to logic 1 and the LVISTOP bit at a logic 0, the LVI module will be inactive after a STOP instruction.

-Note that the LVI feature is intended to provide the safe shutdown of the microcontroller and thus protection of related circuitry prior to any application $V{DD}$ voltage collapsing completely to an unsafe level.
-Is is not intended that users operate the microcontroller at lower than the specified operating voltage, $V{DD}$
+With the LVIPWR bit in the configuration register programmed to logic 1 and the LVISTOP bit at a logic 0, the LVI module will be inactive after a STOP instruction.
+NOTE: Note that the LVI feature is intended to provide the safe shutdown of the microcontroller and thus protection of related circuitry prior to any application V{DD} voltage collapsing completely to an unsafe level.
+It is not intended that users operate the microcontroller at lower than specified operating voltage V{DD} .